katydid/parser/decisions/survey/language.md

 This table shows which languages support the following types and functionality:
 * Int64: A 64 bit integer with range MIN: -1 * 2^63 (-9,223,372,036,854,775,808) and MAX: 2^63 - 1 (9,223,372,036,854,775,807)
 * Float64: binary64 defined in IEEE-754
-* Decimal: Supports parsing of abitrary precision decimals in ISO 6093 format and preserving the precision.
+* Decimal: Supports parsing of arbitrary precision decimals in ISO 6093 format while preserving the precision.
-* Time: Parsing Time RFC 3339
+* TimeOffset: Parsing Time RFC 3339 which includes offsets.
-* Nano: Parsing Time according to RFC 3339 while perserving and not truncating nanoseconds
+* TimeNano: Parsing Time according to RFC 3339 while perserving and not truncating nanoseconds.
-* NewTime: Parsing the new Time format, Internet Extended Date/Time Format RFC 9557
+* TimeZone: Parsing the new Time format, Internet Extended Date/Time Format RFC 9557 that includes named timezones.
 * Char: A Char type that can represent visible ascii chars including: '_', 'a'-'z', 'A'-'Z', '"', '-', '.', '/', '0'-'9', '#', '{', '}', '(', ')', '[', ']'
 * Bytes: A sequence of 8-bit bytes.
 * UTF8: Supports UTF-8 string functions like eqFold, contains, hasSuffix, hasPrefix, toLower, toUpper.
 * NativeUTF8: Strings are encoded as UTF8 and can convert a sequence of bytes into a UTF-8 string type.
 * Sum: Sum Types or Tagged Unions

+**TODO: Double check that decimal libraries actually support parsing**

 <table>
   <tr>